 The library exports are a set of identifiers that are made available to importing libraries.
-Every exported identifier must be bound: it may either be defined in the libraries or imported from another library.
-Library exports include variables, keywords, record names, condition names.
+Every exported identifier must be bound: it may either be defined in the library or imported using the import form.
+Library exports include variables, keywords, record names, and condition names.